Freedom of Information

 Certain documents that we have released under the FOI Act are available on our FOI Disclosure Log.

-If you require more information, please contact the FOI team by email at firstname.lastname@example.org.
+If you require more information, please contact the FOI team by email at firstname.lastname@example.org, OR

 Further information about the FOI Act is available on the Office of the Australian Information Commissioner (OAIC) website.